elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

 #### Manually Start VNC Server

-If the vnc server package is installed but you don&#8217;t have sudo to start the vncserver service, then you can start the VNC server manually like this:
+If the vnc server package is installed but you don't have sudo to start the vncserver service, then you can start the VNC server manually like this:

     [user1@rhel1 ~]$ vncserver :1